polygeist111/artificial-inferno/src/services/README.md

 ## TODO:
 Ensure consistent format for log messages, use of log levels (specifically, ensure any log message from an internal error e.g. bad hardcoded filepath ends program execution)
-Implement AUDIO api same as images, with the extra shuffling feature